LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 #### Populating a list picker dynamically

-Values for many of the settings above can be static, but they can also be populated dynamically at runtime.
+Values for many of the settings above can be static, but they can also be [populated dynamically at runtime](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields).
 For example, if the list picker is for selecting items from a product catalog, you’ll likely want to retrieve and use the item information from the catalog.
-For more information, see [here](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields).

 #### Scrolling and sorting